Rab-Duck/Mutter-Launcher.NET/README_en.md

 ## How to build the project.

-This project develped by Visual Studio 2015.
+This project developed by Visual Studio 2015.
 Open the sln file under MutterLauncher-net folder by VS.